Traditional Baba Ganoush Recipe (Mediterranean Eggplant Dip)

 How to Store Baba Ganoush Properly

-Store baba ganoush in an airtight container in the refrigerator for up to 4 days.
+Homemade baba ganoush should be stored in an airtight container in the refrigerator and is usually best enjoyed within about 4 days.

-Freezing is possible, although the texture may become softer after thawing.
+Freezing is possible, although the texture may become slightly softer after thawing.
+For the best flavor and consistency, freshly made baba ganoush is usually the most enjoyable.

 Frequently Asked Questions About Baba Ganoush